 Three months later, with the plaster cast removed and injury healed, Todd was rearing to go but found himself bouncing back and forth between the Washington Capitals and their affiliate AHL team, the Hersey Bears.

-I played Friday night in the AHL, Saturday afternoon in the NHL, played that evening in the AHL and then, on the Sunday, played in the NHL again.
+I played Friday night in the AHL, Saturday afternoon in the NHL and that evening in the AHL.
+Then, on the Sunday, I played in the NHL again.

 It was the start of a twelve season UK adventure that took in ten different British teams, including the Peterborough Pirates, Nottingham Panthers and the Durham Wasps.

 After a number of years Todd became a “re-classified” dual passport holder, allowing him to play for Great Britain in Pool A of the World Championships in 1994.